dae-cpp/dae-cpp/README.md

 - Utilises all the available cores on the machine for better performance (this can be overridden by a user).
 - Allows a user to adjust a lot of parameters related to the solution process in order to achieve better accuracy and performance.
 On the other hand, this is optional.
 Default values should work fine in most cases.
 - The library provides a simple [C++ interface](https://github.com/lava/matplotlib-cpp) to Python [matplotlib](https://matplotlib.org/) module for plotting.
-- Easy-to-follow examples (for example, [perovskite.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite.cpp)) to kick-start the user's project.
+- Easy-to-follow examples (see, for example, [perovskite.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite.cpp)) to kick-start the user's project.

 ## Installation